fardinhakimi/serverless-user-notifications/README.md

 <!-- ABOUT THE PROJECT -->
 ## Serverless architecture for asynchronous user notifications.

-The purpose of this application is to experiment with serverless on AWS using AWS CDK. the focus is not on the correctness of business logic.
+The purpose of this application is to experiment with serverless on AWS using AWS CDK.
+The focus is not on the correctness of business logic.

 ### Developed With